 4. Drylining (Fixer / Finisher)

-Of all the trade skills courses available, becoming a dry liner or fixer/finisher presents possibly the most opportunity for picking up work.
+Of all the trades we’ve listed, becoming a dry liner or fixer/finisher presents possibly the most opportunity for new work.
+There’s always fixing and finishing needed.
+Whether it’s a domestic redecorating job or helping to dry line a new high-rise building.

 5. Painting and Decorating